 People News Roundup: South Korean actor found dead in latest K-pop tragedy

-Following is a summary of current people's news briefs.
+Following is a summary of current people news briefs.
 South Korean actor found dead in latest K-pop tragedy

 South Korean actor Cha In-ha was found dead in his home, police said on Wednesday, the country's third young celebrity to die over the past two months as concern mounted over the intense social pressures that artists face.
 In an unrelated case, K-pop star Kang Daniel's management agency Konnect Entertainment said the former member of the hit boy band Wanna One was taking a break from his performing schedules due to "depression and panic attacks."
 With 'No Time to Die,' Daniel Craig's license as James Bond expires